-Stay the course: Vigilance urged as coronavirus curve flattens in New York
+'You can't relax': Vigilance urged as New York sees signs of coronavirus flattening

 Patients “look fine, feel fine, then you turn around and they’re unresponsive,” said Diana Torres, a nurse at Mount Sinai Hospital in New York City, the center of the nation’s worst outbreak.

-New York Mayor Bill de Blasio said while the situation may not be as bad as originally feared, widespread transmission of the virus persisted and will continue to do so in the city for weeks to come.

-“I think it’s going to be a long tough April, I’ve said for a long time, get ready for a long tough May,” de Blasio said.

-Small businesses and workers, particularly in the service industries, have been bearing the brunt of the lockdown measures.
+Meanwhile small businesses and workers, particularly in the service industries, have been bearing the brunt of the devastating effect on the economy of the pandemic lockdown measures.

 Outside Grand Rapids, Michigan, 22-year-old Jocelyn Ockerse, recently lost her job as a hairdresser while her husband, a drivers’ education instructor, also is out of work.
 Neither has been approved for unemployment benefits.